daviavmello/Bamazon/README.md

 # Bamazon
-This is an Amazon-like storefront application using MySQL.
+This is an Amazon-like backend application using MySQL and Node.js.